Delay

 Details

-Specify the trigger event to be used to reset states back to initial conditions.
-Options to select:
+Specify the trigger event that will be used to return the states to the initial conditions.
+Options to choose from:

 -